This post may contain affiliate links.

 You can add in masks weekly depending on how your skin handles things.
 If you’re new to chemical exfoliants check out my guide on chemical exfoliants and retinols to make sure you’re using them correctly.
 Remember, you don’t want dehydrated congested skin!

-Getting rid of bumpy congested skin does take some time.
+Getting rid of bumpy congested skin does take some time, but with these tips you’ll be able to clear congested skin as quick as possible.
 Like any skin exfoliant, it can take a few weeks to start working.
 Knowing how to clear congested skin is the first step.
 But, with these tips and keeping your skin hydrated, you’ll get rid of your congested skin in no time!